Git tutorial for beginners — Part 3: Commits, log and amend

 Bonus points: If you want to already have a good mental model in mind, then accept the idea that our commit has been added to the “master” branch because it’s the branch that is currently checked out and shown in our working tree.
 Unless we switch to a different branch, our commits will be part of that branch.
 Also, by creating our commit, we’ve moved the HEAD (also called tip) of the branch forward; it now points to our newly created commit.
 This means that, if we switch to a different branch and checkout the master again, we’ll be at that exact same point in the history.
 Don’t worry if this isn’t clear yet; it’s normal.
 I’ll come back to this in the next article.

-.
+• You can use the git reset command right after creating a commit if you realize that you made a mistake: git reset — soft HEAD~1.
 This will remove the commit and put back the corresponding changes to the staging area.
 Note that this command will only work if you have at least two commits in the branch.
-You can find out more about this here - You can use
+You can find out more about this here

-to ask git to automatically detect modified/deleted (not new!) files, add them to the index and then commit those; all in one step.
+• You can use git commit --all to ask git to automatically detect modified/deleted (not new!) files, add them to the index and then commit those; all in one step.
 Although, I really don’t recommend this.
 It’s much safer and cleaner to precisely select what should be added so that your commits are clean and to the point.
-This option can be useful while you’re iterating on your code, but if you do use it then you should absolutely rework your commits before sharing them with others; otherwise you’re turning your Git log into an ugly mess (and this is a very common issue) - You can use
+This option can be useful while you’re iterating on your code, but if you do use it then you should absolutely rework your commits before sharing them with others; otherwise you’re turning your Git log into an ugly mess (and this is a very common issue)

 There you have it, now go ahead and create millions of commits.
 Don’t worry and do create as many as you’d like while you’re working.
 As I’ll show you in the upcoming articles, you can modify/regroup/reorder/etc your commits easily with Git (with some caveats that I’ll tell you about later on).